 Chief Investment Officer of the Year

-Think: Jack Meyer, during his tenure at Harvard.
+Think: Larry Kochard, during his tenure at the University of Virginia’s endowment.
 Any investment chief exhibiting all-around excellence at portfolio construction, risk management, asset allocation, manager selection, board relations, and talent development — or one who has built a team achieving all that.
 Don’t think: Only CIOs of large funds.

 Success in the CIO suite creates a unique challenge: The number of people you can turn to for guidance rapidly diminishes.